 Does it seem that there’s not enough time in your life?
 Do you find it difficult juggling between household chores, your job and looking after your kids and pets?
 If yes, an automatic vacuum cleaner may be just what you need to help lighten your tasks.
 It at least takes care of vacuuming your floor while you can attend to more important things.

 While there are lots of droid vacuum cleaners to choose from, there are two leading competitors in the robotic vacuum market today.
-They are the Neato Botvac D80 (check amazon price) and the Roomba 980 (check amazon price).
-Both have their pros and cons, which you need to, analyze and compare Neato vs. Roomba to find the best for your vacuuming needs.
+They are the Neato Robotics D7 and the Roomba 960.
+Both have their pros and cons, which you need to, analyze and compare Neato vs Roomba to find the best for your vacuuming needs.

 Both vacuums follow a grid pattern to clean your home with the Botvac having a slight edge as it cleans everything twice.
-Both robotic vacuum cleaners also have a Wi-Fi app to use for scheduling cleaning, give cleaning notifications and initiates spot cleaning.
+Both robotic vacuum cleaners also have a Wi-Fi app to use for scheduling cleaning, giving cleaning notifications, and initiating spot cleaning.

 With the automatic charging and resuming feature of the Roomba 980, it docks onto the charging base wherever it is and whenever required, to clean the entire floor of your home.
 The Neato Botvac however needs its charging station to be centrally located so that it can locate where it is.